 Let us say you have a "fixed" cardiac output.
 That cardiac output will increase by 30% if we increase your heart rate from 70 to 90.
 The temporary pacemaker is an ideal device for this, because it does not have the side-effects of chronotropic drugs.
 Similarly, controlling an unnaturally high rate (eg. the 150 bpms of 2:1 conducted atrial flutter) is beneficial as it will improve diastolic filling.

 Heart failure is by definition the failure fo the heart to produce a cardiac output which satisfies the body's needs.
 If one can do nothing about the cardiac output, it is therefore logical to make changes to the demand side of the equation.
-One may begin with beta-educing the demand for cardic output comes in several flavours, and included sedation, paralysis, hypothermia, and the use of mechanical ventilation.
+Reducing the demand for cardiac output comes in several flavours, and includes beta-blockade, sedation, paralysis, hypothermia, and the use of mechanical ventilation.